While some stress is normal, too much stress can lead to major health problems like depression and heart disease.

 We know that yoga increases concentration, lowers stress, and improves energy.
 That said, it isn’t surprising that practicing yoga more often can improve one’s health and well-being.
 Yoga can alleviate many health issues like insomnia, high blood pressure, and even issues of depression.

-Here are some tips for introducing it to your workplace:
+Here are some tips for introducing yoga to your workplace:

 - Choose a spot where yoga sessions can be held.